cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 native CBOR array (major type 4) or Typed Array (one of Tag TBD64..TBD87)

-RFC editor note: Please replace TBDnn by the tag numbers allocated by IANA throughout the document and delete this note.
+RFC editor note: Please replace TBDnn by the tag numbers allocated by IANA throughout the document and delete this note; this also applies to the binary representation TBD0b010 in {{dataTypes}}, which becomes 0b010 if the numbers are allocated as proposed.
-IANA note:  To make the calculations work, TDB64 to TBD87 need to come from a contiguous range the start of which is divisible by 32.
+IANA note:  To make the calculations work, TDB64 to TBD87 need to come from a contiguous range the start of which is divisible by 32, which they do if the "TBD" is simply removed.

-TO DO: The WG needs to figure out whether it is OK to spend 24 "good" (1+1 byte) tags for this, whether this all goes to 1+2 byte tags, or whether maybe the layout of the bits in the tag should change to move the larger datatypes into the 1+2 range and just the 8-bit ones into the 1+1 range.

 Security Considerations
 ============